hmgle/passt/README.md

 the host.
 Addresses are never translated.

-For IPv6, the guest is assigned, via SLAAC, the same prefix as the upstream interface of the host, and the same default route as the default route of the host.
-This means that the guest will typically have a different address, and the destination address is translated for packets going to the guest.
-This will be avoided in the future once a minimalistic DHCPv6 server is implemented in _passt_.
+For IPv6, the guest is assigned, via SLAAC, the same prefix as the upstream interface of the host, the same default route as the default route of the host, and, if a DHCPv6 client is running on the guest, also the same address as the upstream address of the host.
+This means that, with a DHCPv6 client on the guest, addresses don't need to be translated.
+Should the client use a different address, the destination address is translated for packets going to the guest.

 ## Protocols